Historical Context of Mamluk Patronage

 Key Institutions Supported by Waqf

-• Public works such as canals and markets that funded cultural projects through tax revenues.
+• Public works such as canals, bridges, and markets that funded cultural projects through tax revenues and property endowments.
+The income from these commercial enterprises sustained the institutions they supported.

 The Role of Court Culture